 There’s nothing illicit about this.
 There’s no canon law that says we can’t prepare our boys for the priesthood the way we want to, nor does the Church tell us how to do it either.
 It’s a family affair, and totally under the jurisdiction of the parents.
 So, how do we do it?

 Second, we need to bring up our boys (and girls) deeply involved in this environment of the Reverent Catholic Mass.
 We need to impress upon them that this is really the only way to do the Mass, and that any other way is irreverent and disrespectful to God.
-As you can see on the Reverent Catholic Mass (RCM) website, there are many different forms of the Mass included: Extraordinary, Ordinary, English Ordinariate and the Eastern Rites.
-The RCM website is not particular as to what form of the mass is being used, so long as it is celebrated reverently, in accordance with tradition and orthodoxy.
+As you can see on the Reverent Catholic Mass website at Reverent Catholic Mass (dot) Com, there are many different forms of the Mass included: Extraordinary, Ordinary, English Ordinariate and the Eastern Rites.
+The Reverent Catholic Mass website is not particular as to what form of the mass is being used, so long as it is celebrated reverently, in accordance with tradition and orthodoxy.

 Third, we need to teach our boys that authentic Catholicism is very manly.
 We do this by nurturing masculine elements of the Faith, and teaching them that part of being masculine is protecting women and children.
 This is what the Catholic priest does, in a spiritual sense, supporting families in their spiritual needs.